How to make five-

-If you try to put too much information into the presentation you'll distract people and make it difficult to get your message across - so keep it simple.
+If you try to put too much information into the presentation you'll distract people and make it difficult to get your message across -

 To help people make the right decision you must help them understand that it's in their own best interest to follow your advice.

 In other words, look at it from their perspective and ask: "what's in it for them?"
 Build your presentation around the answer to that question.
-Use the structure outlined in the next section to develop an argument that will appeal to them - one they'll find difficult to ignore or resist.
+Use the structure outlined in the next section to develop an argument that will appeal to them -

 (3) Grab their Attention at the start

 Professional presenters know they have only a few seconds to grab the listeners' attention so they structure their information.
-The first few words must spell out the main benefits or problems - followed by critical key-points.
+The first few words must spell out the main benefits or problems -

 The summary should always include a call to action.
 This will get people thinking about the steps they need to take when the presentation is over.